 The Residential Tenancy Branch Policy Guidelines provide a statement of the policy intent of the legislation.
-Specific to rent increases for capital expenditures, Residential Tenancy Policy Guideline 37 provides examples of major systems and major components, a description of compliance with s.
+Specific to rent increases for capital expenditures, Residential Tenancy Policy Guideline 37C provides examples of major systems and major components, a description of compliance with s.
 32(1)(a) of the Act (i.e., compliance with health, safety and housing standards required by law), and useful life of building elements.

-The work presented by the Landlord here involved a replacement of the rental unit property's septic system.
-I find the Regulation refers to "a system that is integral . . . to providing services to the tenants . . ." and that includes the septic system.
-The Landlord replaced the septic system, completed work for that installation, and replaced pipes.
-Part of this amount to significant components of the septic system, by which I find they are "major components" as defined by the Regulation.
+The work presented by the Landlord here involved a replacement of the rental unit's heating system and windows.
+The Regulation refers to "a system that is integral . . . to providing services to the tenants . . ." and that includes the heating system, as well as windows.
+The Landlord replaced the heating system, completed work for that installation, and replaced windows.
+These are "major components" as defined by the Regulation.

-As such, I find that the Landlord's work was undertaken to replace "major components" of a "major system" of the residential property.
+As such, I find that the Landlord's work was undertaken to replace a "major component" and a "major system" of the residential property.